slatedocs/slate/source/includes/gcp/_load_balancer.md

-`forwardingRules`<br/>*List<String>* | The list of forwarding rules for this resource `id`<br/>*String* | The id of this resource, which should be the same id as corresponding Url Map `name`<br/>*String* | The name of this resource `protocol`<br/>*String* | The protocol of this resource.
-If there are multiple target proxies, and at least one of them is HTTPS, the protocol for the load balancer is set to HTTPS.
-Valid values are HTTP or HTTPS.
-`publicAddresses`<br/>*List<String>* | The list of external addresses `targetProxies`<br/>*List<String>* | The list of target proxies for this resource `urlMap`<br/>*String* | Server-defined URL for corresponding url map
+`forwardingRules`<br/>*List<String>* | The list of forwarding rules for this resource `id`<br/>*String* | The id of this resource, which should be the same id as corresponding Url Map `name`<br/>*String* | The name of this resource `targetProxies`<br/>*List<String>* | The list of target proxies for this resource `urlMap`<br/>*String* | Server-defined URL for corresponding url map